asterisk-java/asterisk-java/README.md

 FastAGI
 -------
 FastAGI lets you create a service that manages a call in a similar way to what a webserver handles a http request.
 FastAGI can be (and should be) used to replace dialplan.
-FastAGI is thousands of times faster than dialplan, easier to debug and lets you do call control in a language that you are fimilar with.
+FastAGI is thousands of times faster than dialplan, easier to debug and lets you do call control in a language that you are familiar with.

 The FastAGI implementation supports all commands currently available from Asterisk.